Author Archives: eejm

 The family was connected to the British royal family as Carl’s sister Charlotte was the wife of King George III.
 During her childhood, Luise spent part of her early childhood at Leineschloss, the home of the Hanoverian kings.
 At the time, her father was the Governor-General of Hanover.
 King George III was king and never visited Hanover so the residence was made available to the family.

-Following her mother’s death in childbirth in 1782, Luise and her siblings were raised mostly by their maternal grandmother, Marie Louise Albertine of Leiningen-Falkenburg-Dagsburg. who Prince George William of Hesse-Darmstadt, the brother of the reigning Landgrave Louis IX of Hesse-Darmstadt.
+Following her mother’s death in childbirth in 1782, Luise and her siblings were raised mostly by their maternal grandmother, Marie Louise Albertine of Leiningen-Falkenburg-Dagsburg who married Prince George William of Hesse-Darmstadt, the brother of the reigning Landgrave Louis IX of Hesse-Darmstadt.
 Maria Louise Albertine made a comfortable home for the family in Darmstadt, Landgraviate of Hesse-Darmstadt now in Hesse, Germany, and her grandchildren grew quite fond of her.
 In her grandmother’s care, Luise was given her lessons and religious instruction primarily in French, but she later grew very fond of German literature.
 She was also encouraged to devote herself to acts of charity.

 Luise and her sister Frederica attracted the attention of two Prussian princes.
 Luise was betrothed to the future King Friedrich Wilhelm III of Prussia, while Frederica was engaged to his brother Ludwig Karl.
 Luise and Friedrich Wilhelm married on December 24, 1793, and her sister married Ludwig Karl two days later.
 It was hoped that the double marriage would improve the bond between the two German states.